 These are quick starting points you can try to get you started for a tom drum sound.
 Rule one when mixing your music is that there really is no magic equation that will get the exact sound you want.
 Ultimately, how you EQ and place each instrument has to work within the song, the instruments, and the record as a whole.
 This post covers two starting-point EQ settings for tom drums (floor and rack toms) when mixing a drum kit.

-First… we’ll try to describe the two different sounds we’re going for with these EQs:
+First, we’ll try to describe the two different sounds we’re trying to achieve with these Tom EQs:

 - “THHHOOOOOMMM” (and)

 The “THOOOOOOM” tom drum sound is similar to what you’d hear on sampled drums, some 80′s music, or more “band” style like earlier Dave Matthews, and a lot of rock, and funk music.
 This tom drum sound has a lot of sustain and a lot of tone (tone starts higher, then tends to go from a higher to lower note).
 If the drums are tuned really well, and you want the toms to really make a statement in the overall drum mix, then the thooooommmm sound can be a place to start.

 The “Duggga Duggga” sound has much less sustain and resonance.
 It has more skin sound and doesn’t try to stick out in the mix as a dominant sound.
 It’s more like a Toxicity tom drum sound or older rock songs in the EQ and mix.
 This tom style works well when the drummer is playing a bit faster (shorter sustain means they won’t overlap and get too muddy when the drummer does a fast roll).
 It’s also a good choice if ou don’t want the toms to distract too much from everything else that’s going on in your mix.
 This tom EQ tends to be good if you want them to be a bit more of a driving force rhythmically rather than focusing on the tone.